gabenespoli/vim-cider-vinegar/README.md

 ## Usage

 The commands below open their respective buffers in the current window, replacing the buffer that was there before.
 Selecting a file from this list will open it in the current window.
-If a file is selected for split-view or if the window is closed (using `q` or the buffer's toggle keymap), the window is returned to the buffer where you started.
+If a file is selected for split-view or if the window is closed (using `q`), the window is returned to the buffer where you started.

 | Command                | Buffer Opened | Suggested Keymap                                               |
 | ---------------------- | ------------- | -------------------------------------------------------------- |